Bartcardi/alm_assessment/README.md

     * Ensuring code quality and reliability through testing.

 # Project Structure
-* `data/`: Contains sample source data files (CSV, Parquet).
+* `data/Source Files`: Contains sample source data files (CSV, Parquet).
+* `data/Lookup Files`: Contains the lookup files in csv.
 * `conftest.py`: Pytest configuration file with fixtures for a shared SparkSession.
-* `utils.py`: (Optional) This module could contain utility functions for data processing and validation.
+* `utils.py`: (Optional) This module could contain utility functions for data processing and validation but now only contains a handle to the spark session.
+* `init_bronze.py`: The main script for data ingestion in bronze.
-* `main.py`: The main script for data ingestion and transformation.
+* `ETL.py`: The main script for data cleanup and transformations.
 * `test_*.py`: Pytest test files for unit testing your data processing functions.

 # Running the Code